-It isn’t enough to just set a time schedule, you need to set goals for what you will accomplish in that time.
-Perhaps, goal-setting is part of your work-at-home agreement with your employer already.
-However, if not, you should do it for yourself.
+It isn’t enough to just set a time schedule; you need to set goals for what you will accomplish in that time.

-When creating your goals, start with the longer term and work backwards.
+When creating your goals, start with the longer-term and work backward.
 Where would you like your home business to be in a year?
 What projects do you want to accomplish in the next six months at your job?
 Then work backwards to identify the steps you need to take to achieve these goals and work them into your daily or weekly routine.
 Evaluate your progress periodically.

 What merits an interruption during work time should be clear to everyone, including adults.
 Children tend to forget the rules, while grown-ups think they don’t apply to them.

-If you have child care, invest your babysitter with authority by not running out of your office when you hear your child cry.
+If you have childcare, provide your babysitter with authority by not running out of your office when you hear your child cry.
 Trust that your sitter can handle it.

 If your caregiver is your spouse, authority may not be an issue, but he or she may feel freer to interrupt you than a babysitter would.
 No matter who your caregiver is, discuss in advance about what merits an interruption.

-Creating a productive environment starts with your physical work space, but it goes beyond that.
+Creating a productive environment starts with your physical workspace, but it goes beyond that.
 A separate home office with a door is ideal, but we don’t all have the space for that.
 Wherever you work, be it a corner in the dining room or your bedroom, it should be dedicated for that purpose.
-It is inefficient to set up and break down your work space every day.
-And it should be a place where you are least likely to be interrupted.
+It is inefficient to set up and break down your workspace every day.
+It should be a place where you are least likely to be interrupted.

-Also part of setting a productive environment is how you present yourself for work.
+Also, part of setting a productive environment is how you present yourself for work.
 Even if you never have video meetings, get cleaned up and dressed before you begin working.
-Working in you PJs might sound like it would be great, but it doesn’t put you in the right frame of mind to work efficiently.
+Working in your PJs might sound like it would be great, but it doesn’t put you in the right frame of mind to work efficiently.

-We all multitask sometimes, but when you work at home (especially with children) it can be tempting to do it too much.
-This can leave you with a string of half-finished projects work and children who feel they never have your full attention.
+We all multitask sometimes, but when you work at home (especially with children), it can be tempting to do it too much.
+It can leave you with a string of half-finished projects work and children who feel they never have your full attention.

 The trick is to multitask effectively and to do it in a limited way.
-It’s OK to fold laundry while on an audio conference call or check your email while you’re waiting to pick up a child from an activity.
-However, when interacting with your child you either want to be fully present or defer until you can give your full attention.
+It’s okay to fold laundry while on an audio conference call or check your email while you’re waiting to pick up a child from an activity.
+However, when interacting with your child, you either want to be fully present or defer until you can give your full attention.

-When you work remotely your employer, clients or customers need to trust that your are working on their behalf as they expect you too.
-To build that trust you will need to be accessible.
+When you work remotely, your employer, clients or customers need to trust that you are working on their behalf as they expect you to.
+To build that trust, you will need to be accessible.
 This means writing efficient emails and answering others quickly.
 It means picking up the phone and calling when necessary.
 It might even mean going into the office occasionally.